haacked/haacked.com/_posts/archived/2007-03-23-devious-scam-in-which-the-check-they-send-you-clears.aspx.markdown

 ---
 layout: post
-title: "Devious Scam In Which The Check They Send You Clears"
+title: Devious Scam In Which The Check They Send You Clears
 date: 2007-03-23 -0800
 comments: true
 disqus_identifier: 18258
 categories: []
+redirect_from: "/archive/2007/03/22/devious-scam-in-which-the-check-they-send-you-clears.aspx/"
 ---

 There’s a really devious scam going around worth mentioning because of one compelling tactic the scammers use.